 1 - No experience.

-2 – Trainee: 1-2 years of experience in a student position, or a technological position other than a developer in the Israel Defense Forces (IDF.
+2 – Trainee: 1–2 years of experience in a student position, or a technological position other than a developer in the Israel Defense Forces (IDF).

-3 – Junior: 1-2 years of experience as a senior developer in the industry (or the IDF).
+3 – Junior: 1–2 years of experience as a senior developer in the industry (or the IDF).